dev-HieuLe/dev-HieuLe/README.md

 # Hi, I'm Hieu Le

-I'm a 16-year-old full-stack web developer who enjoys building real-world applications that are fast, secure, and practical.
-I love turning ideas into working systems, especially when I get to focus on backend architecture and well-structured user interfaces.
+I'm a 16-year-old full-stack web developer who enjoys building real, useful websites that are fast, secure, and easy to use.
+I love turning ideas into working products—from designing clean user interfaces to building solid backend systems that make everything run smoothly.

 ---